nnn

 3) Spicy Tuna Bowl

-The concept is simple enough.
-While cooking, I usually get distracted by the Sriracha and have to pretend it was intentional.
-Combine canned tuna with mayo (or Greek yogurt) and soy sauce, and if you have it, some chili paste.
-Pour the mixture over the rice, and if you have it, add avocado as it softens everything.
-It gives it the touch.
-Lastly, just a bit of sesame seeds, and it magically becomes the meal you envisioned all day.
+It’s a fairly simple idea.
+When I’m cooking, I tend to get a bit carried away with the Sriracha, and I pretend that it was meant to happen.
+Mix canned tuna with some mayo (or Greek yogurt), soy sauce, and if you have it, some chili paste.
+Then pour that over the rice, and if you have it, use avocado because it helps everything become even softer.
+Just a touch of sesame seeds and it becomes the dish you’ve been dreaming about.

 4) Beef Bulgogi Bowl

-On weekdays, I appreciate how quickly I can cook thin-sliced beef.
-I marinate the beef quickly in soy sauce, garlic, sugar, and sesame oil, then I sear the beef in a hot pan to get some nice caramelization.
-Personally, I enjoy mine with lots of crunchy cabbage and, if I’m feeling a bit fancy, a fried egg.
-Surprisingly, the leftover portions make for a good lunch.
+I like how fast I can prepare the thinly sliced beef during the weekdays.
+I add soy sauce, garlic, a little sugar, and sesame oil for a quick marinade, then I do a quick sear on a hot pan to get some nice caramelization.
+I really like lots of crunchy cabbage and a fried egg if I’m feeling fancy.
+The leftover portions actually make a good lunch too.

 Nathaniel’s Pantry Notes: The Bowl Formula (Rice + Protein + Vegetable + Sauce + Crunch)

-The five-slot bowl formula makes rice bowls appear bottomless.
-With the formula, you’ll have the same tools restaurants use to build their business models.
-Choosing a type of rice, protein, veggies, sauce, and crunch will provide the bowl with purpose.
-Leaving a slot empty will leave the bowl feeling unfinished.
-While the slots may not be flexible, how you choose to fill them is completely customizable.
+The five-slot formula makes rice bowls seem bottomless.
+With five components, you have the same tools that restaurants use to build their business models.
+When choosing a rice, protein, veggies, sauce, and crunch, each slot will have purpose.
+Leaving a slot empty will make the bowl feel unfinished.
+These slots may not be flexible, but how you fill them is completely up to you.

-Rice\, be it white\, brown\, jasmine\, basmati\, sushi\, or even leftover\, it forms the starchy foundation that soaks it all up.
-You can make a large batch on Sunday and eat off of it for the entire week.
+Brown, white, jasmine, basmati, and sushi rice (even leftover rice) forms the starchy foundation that soaks up all the goodness.
+You can make a big batch on Sunday and eat off it for the entire week.

-• Protein.
-Raw or shredded leftovers.
-Chicken, beef, pork, shrimp, tofu, eggs, beans.
-Quarter pound approximately per bowl.
+Protein can be raw or shredded leftovers.
+Chicken, beef, pork, shrimp, tofu, eggs, beans: about a quarter of a pound per bowl.

-Vegetables consist of Kimchi, pickled carrots, roasted sweet potato, fresh cucumber, steamed broccoli, and sautéed greens.
-Prevents the bowl from being too heavy.
+Vegetables include kimchi, pickled carrots, roasted sweet potato, fresh cucumber, steamed broccoli, and sautéed greens.
+This keeps the bowl from being too heavy.

-• Sauce.
-It’s the glue that holds it all together.
-Teriyaki, gochujang, peanut, tahini, soy-and-sesame, salsa, lemon yogurt.
+Sauce is the glue that holds all the individual components of the bowl together, such as teriyaki, gochujang, peanut, tahini, soy-and-sesame, salsa, and lemon yogurt.
 A bowl without sauce is just a collection of individual components.

-• Crunch.
-The sesame seeds, fried shallots, panko, chopped peanuts, crispy chickpeas, and scallions are the smallest investment that yield the biggest return.
+As for the crunch, sesame seeds, fried shallots, panko, chopped peanuts, crispy chickpeas, and scallion’s are the smallest investment that yield the biggest return.

-What I intentionally omitted from the list was using dressing instead of sauce (dressings are for salads; bowls want something thicker that clings), three different sauces in one bowl (it gets muddled), and missing the crunch because you’re over it (the crunch is what makes the bowl feel finished instead of thrown together).
+What I left off the list is dressing instead of sauce (dressings are for salads bowl expect something thicker that clings), three different sauces in one bowl (it gets muddled), and missing the crunch because you’re over it (the crunch is what makes the bowl feel finished instead of thrown together).
 The slots are the recipe.
 The variations are the fillings.
 Hit all five and the bowl is operational.

 5) Spicy Chicken Bowl